-7 Ofgem, Ofgem safety net: If your energy supplier goes out of business not undermine confidence in the competitive market.
+Energy is an essential service.
+As such, when a supplier fails, our priority is to ensure its customers have continuity of supply.
+We also want to make sure that supplier failures do not undermine confidence in the competitive market.
 Furthermore, we aim to minimise wider market disruption, which can occur if the failed supplier has debts that need to be mutualised across other industry parties.

 Our general preference when a supplier is exiting the market is for a commercial solution to be found.
 However, where this is not possible, and where regulatory intervention is required, we step in by running a competitive process (the SoLR process) to appoint a new supplier for customers of the failed supplier.
-This process ensures continuity of supply and protects the credit balances of the failed supplier's customers.
+This process ensures continuity of supply and protects the credit balances of the failed supplier's domestic customers.